OleksiiK93/spending_tracker_project/README.md

 A customer has asked to build an app that allows them to track their spending.

+The app must be built using only:

+- HTML/CSS
+- Python
+- Flask
+- PostgreSQL and psycopg2

+It must not use:

+- Any Object Relational Mapper (e.g. ActiveRecord)
+- JavaScript
+- Any pre-built CSS libraries, such as Bootstrap
+- Authentication

+### Setup + Installation

+ - in Terminal, navigate to the project folder
+ - dropdb spending_tracker
+ - createdb spending_tracker
+ - psql -d spending_tracker -f project_folder/db/spending_tracker.sql
+ - psql -d spending_tracker
+ - flask run

 #### MVP

 * The app should allow the user to create and edit merchants, e.g. Tesco, Amazon, ScotRail